Peggy Sue and Wiran's Dream - A Double Bill

 Two new works in development, PRESENTED TOGETHER IN A SINGLE PERFORMANCE BY MELBOURNE THEATRE COMPANY'S DEADLY CREATIVES.

-Wiran’s Dream (by Brodie Murray).
 An Indigenous story of brotherhood and sacrifice.
-Two brothers, Jack and Luke.
-Young Jack finds out he has been selected to go down to an All-Boys private school in the city.
-Luke, now house captain, has big plans for Jack to take up his mantle.
+Two cousins.
+Jack and Nathan.
+The cousins soon find out they have been selected to go down to an All-Boys private school in the city.
+They meet Mordy; the School’s first ever Aboriginal School Captain.
+Nathan, now a footy scholar, feels like he has finally found his place.
 However, for Jack, family secrets, homesickness and the cost of living between 2 worlds.
 Will it all be too much?
 He must decide where his loyalty lies.
 Boarding school or the bush.

 Performance Details